eMapR/TimeSync-Plus/README.md

 What is the starting year? :1986
 What is the ending year? :2018
 ```

-## Step 8: Edit App options text file
+## Step 8: Edit App attribution text file

 The config.txt file in the database folder is used to define names for attribution.

 The config.txt file is a python dictionary, and in this dictionary there are three main pieces a 'polygonTable', 'displayTable', and 'eventTable'.
-Only "displayTable" and the "eventTable" should be edited by the user.
+Only the "displayTable" and the "eventTable" should be edited by the user.

 This is what the config.txt file looks like: